 - Pour into the pan and bake on center rack for 35 to 40 minutes (may take up to 45).
 Place on a wire rack and let cool.

-- Meanwhile, poke holes in the cake with a skewer spacing about ½ inch apart.
+- Meanwhile, poke holes in the warm cake with a skewer spacing about ½ inch apart.
 Combine the condensed milk and coconut milk and pour over the cake, very gradually, allowing mixture to drip down into the holes.
-Cover and chill the cake for at least two hours.
+When cool, cover and chill the cake for at least two hours.

 - Make the topping.
 In a large bowl, beat the cream until thick.
 Add the sugar and beat until stiff peaks start to form.
 Beat in the vanilla.
 Spread or pipe over the cake and sprinkle with toasted coconut.
 Serve directly from the pan.